Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

-DS1 Replayer's Convenience Fixes (RCF)
+Dark Souls PTDE Replayer's Convenience Fixes (RCF)

-This has been tested with Prepare to Die Edition but not Remastered.
-Although I imagine it works on both.
+This has been tested with Prepare to Die Edition only.
+Since this tweaks aspects of the game such as weapon stats a bit, don't recommend applying to Remastered.

 How to apply these mods: